MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst.md

 The virtual fraud analyst helps you balance acceptable levels of lost revenue and customer support costs against chargebacks, fees, and refunds.
 Its configuration experience implements and tests your model operating points against historical customer data.

-When you create your stack in the virtual fraud analyst, we recommend that you complete the steps in the following order:
+When you create your prioritizations in the virtual fraud analyst, we recommend that you complete the steps in the following order:

 1. **Create your most fine-grained model operating points.**